carbon-data-specification/Customer-Data/website/specs/design-principles.md

 this initial exploring experience to be intuitive and require minimal time to get a basic understanding of how things work.

-To aide in that effort, we will be preferring simple, easy-to-understand, and human-readable field names and enumerations in our data models and API endpoints.
+To aid in that effort, we will be preferring simple, easy-to-understand, and human-readable field names and enumerations in our data models and API endpoints.
 This strategy prevents new users during their initial exploration from constantly having to go back and look up what various values mean.
 A new user should not